-District Councilmembers, City Auditor, and School Board Directors \$25,000
+School Board Directors 25,000

-Councilmember-At-Large \$30,000
+District Councilmembers \$75,000

-Mayor \$50,000
+Citywide Officeholders \$100,000

-In addition, annual contributions received by or made to the officeholder committee shall be subject to the contribution limits under OCRA.
+In addition, annual contributions received by or made to the officeholder committee shall be subject to the contribution limits under OCRA that apply to candidates who do not accept the voluntary spending limits (presently 650/1,300).
+[OMC 3.12.145(F)] (However, a winning candidate may redesignate their candidate committee into an officeholder committee, so long as the fund balance does not exceed the maximum annual total contribution limit to an officeholder account, even though some funds in the candidate committee may have been raised at the higher contribution limits prior to its redesignation.)
 No funds may be transferred from the officeholder committee of an elected City Official to any other candidate committee [OMC 3.12.150(D)].